adikhoff/redot-docs/tutorials/io/runtime_file_loading_and_saving.rst

     # whether the output uses text or binary format.
     # `GLTFDocument.generate_buffer()` is also available for saving to memory.
     gltf_document_save.write_to_filesystem(gltf_state_save, path)

- .. code-tab:: csharp

-    // Load an existing glTF scene.
-    // GLTFState is used by GLTFDocument to store the loaded scene's state.
-    // GLTFDocument is the class that handles actually loading glTF data into a Godot node tree,
-    // which means it supports glTF features such as lights and cameras. var gltfDocumentLoad = new GltfDocument();
-    var gltfStateLoad = new GltfState();
-    var error = gltfDocumentLoad.AppendFromFile("/Path/To/File.gltf", gltfStateLoad);
-    if (error == Error.Ok)
-    {
-        var gltfSceneRootNode = gltfDocumentLoad.GenerateScene(gltfStateLoad);
-        AddChild(gltfSceneRootNode);
-    }
-    else
-    {
-        GD.PrintErr($"Couldn't load glTF scene (error code: {error}).");
-    }

-    // Save a new glTF scene.
-    var gltfDocumentSave = new GltfDocument();
-    var gltfStateSave = new GltfState();
-    gltfDocumentSave.AppendFromScene(gltfSceneRootNode, gltfStateSave);
-    // The file extension in the output `path` (`.gltf` or `.glb`) determines
-    // whether the output uses text or binary format.
-    // `GltfDocument.GenerateBuffer()` is also available for saving to memory. gltfDocumentSave.WriteToFilesystem(gltfStateSave, path);

 .. note::